wqking/gincu/readme.md

  * bin.
 The resources, libraries, and the game program.
 CMake was already configured to output compiled program there.
  * build.
 CMake build home.
+ * include.
+The include folder of the library.
  * src.
-All the source code.
- * src/engine.
-The low level engine.
-It's about rendering, transforming, and etc.
- * src/engine/sfml.
-All SFML related code.
- * src/framework.
-The high level game framework.
-It's about the general game logic.
+The source code of the library..
- * src/application.
+ * tests/application.
 All application code.
 Each sub folder is a single game or application.
- * src/application/matchthree.
+ * tests/application/matchthree.
 The match-three game.
 If you need to add another game XYZ, create folder src/application/xyz.